From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 a.
 Health and safety concerns

-One of the primary reasons for cleaning your Blackstone Griddle is to ensure the health and safety of yourself and your guests.
-Over time, grease and food debris can accumulate on the surface of the griddle, creating a breeding ground for bacteria.
+One of the primary reasons for cleaning your Blackstone Griddle is to ensure your health and the safety of yourself and your guests.
+Over time, grease and food debris can accumulate on the griddle’s surface, creating a breeding ground for bacteria.
 If not properly cleaned, these contaminants can transfer to your food and cause foodborne illnesses.
-By regularly cleaning your griddle, you can eliminate these risks and ensure that your meals are safe to eat.
+Regularly cleaning your griddle can eliminate these risks and ensure that your meals are safe to eat.

 b.
 Preventing rust and corrosion